datacite/sashimi/README.md

 ## Resource components
-Major resource components supported by the Crossref API are:
+Major resource components supported by the Sashimi API are:

 - reports
 - publishers